mmuller88/mmblog/content/newsletter-17/index.md

 <https://aws.amazon.com/blogs/machine-learning/amazon-rekognition-introduces-streaming-video-events-to-provide-real-time-alerts-on-live-video-streams/>

-Helping users to AI surveillance there backyard to protect there home.
+Helping users to AI surveillance their backyard to protect their home.
 Aims for minimizing the false alerts.

 ## Final Words

 Thank you to the authors of those amazing posts.
 And thank you to the readers of the newsletter.
 When you like this format or know how to improve it please let me know :).
 Let's Build!

 I love to work on Open Source projects.
-A lot from my stuff you can already use on <https://github.com/mmuller88> .
+A lot of my stuff you can already use on <https://github.com/mmuller88> .
 If you like my work there and my blog posts, please consider supporting me on:

 [![Buy me a Ko-Fi](https://storage.ko-fi.com/cdn/useruploads/png_d554a01f-60f0-4969-94d1-7b69f3e28c2fcover.jpg?v=69a332f2-b808-4369-8ba3-dae0d1100dd4)](https://ko-fi.com/T6T1BR59W)